Friday, 22 November 2024

 Hurt has been given the same challenge as McGann.
 He's got one feature-length adventure to establish himself as his own unique incarnation of the Doctor.
 Like McGann, there are other Doctors involved that are stealing the spotlight for a bit.
 Hurt's got it worse, of course.
 He's dealing with two!

 John Hurt has the acting chops to pull all of this off convincingly in so short a time.
-Which means that, although he only ever got one adventure, it's a very satisfying one for his character.
+Which means that, although he only ever got one adventure, it's a very satisfying one.

 NINTH DOCTOR: BAD WOLF/PARTING OF THE WAYS